cloudfoundry/cf-acceptance-tests/README.md

 * `include_service_discovery`: Flag to include test for the service discovery.
 These tests use `apps.internal` domain, which is the default in `cf-networking-release`.
 The internal domain is currently not configurable.
 * `stacks`: An array of stacks to test against.
 Currently only `cflinuxfs3` and `cflinuxfs2` stacks are supported.
 Default is `[cflinuxfs2]`.

+* `include_volume_services`: Flag to include the tests for volume services.
+Diego must be deployed for these tests to pass and volume service broker should be registered in platform.
+* `volume_service_name`: The name of the volume service provided by the volume service broker.
+* `volume_service_plan_name`: The name of the plan of the service provided by the volume service broker.
+* `volume_service_create_config`: The JSON configuration that is used when volume service is created.
+* `volume_service_bind_config`: The JSON configuration that is used when volume service is bound to the test application.

 #### Buildpack Names
 Many tests specify a buildpack when pushing an app, so that on diego the app staging process completes in less time.
 The default names for the buildpacks are as follows; if you have buildpacks with different names, you can override them by setting different names: